Jackngl/pioneer_avr_lx83/README.md

 - Run `./scripts/bump_version.py 1.1.0` (replace with the desired number) to update all version references and create a new changelog stub.
 - Commit the changes, then tag the release with `git tag -a v1.1.0 -m "Release v1.1.0"` and push the tag (`git push --tags`).
 - A GitHub Actions workflow (`.github/workflows/release.yml`) automatically publishes a GitHub release when a `v*` tag is pushed, ensuring HACS can download a human-readable version such as `1.1.0`.
+- Another workflow (`release-drafter.yml`) keeps a draft release up-to-date on every push to `main`, so you can just review the generated notes and publish once the tag exists.

 ## Contributing